Solenopsis molesta: Appearance

-S. molesta range anywhere from 1/32 to 1/8 in long.
-Queens in this species measure at just over 5 mm in length and range from a yellow to a light brown color.
+S. molesta range anywhere from 1/32 of an inch (0.5 mm) to 1/8 of an inch (3 mm) long.
+Queens in this species measure at just over 5mm in length and range from a yellow to a light brown color.
 Workers are yellow and occasionally pale brown in appearance.
 They have very small eyes and are covered in erect and sub-erect yellow hairs.
 These ants have a two-segmented petiole (a petiole and postpetiole) connecting their abdomen to the thorax.

 They have 10 segments in their antennae, which end in large segmented clubs.
 Thief ants possess small stingers on their oblong abdomens.
 Worker ants have large jaws for carrying food, usually other ants' brood, back to the colony.
 The larvae of thief ants have been described from the Brazilian species Solenopsis helena.
 Despite a general resemblance to the larvae of the larger fire ants, the larvae of thief ants are much smaller and present spiculate hairs on their face.

-Magnified shot of Solenopsis molesta – Cincinnati, Ohio.